I’ve been in Sophie Turner’s situation. I had to smuggle my son overseas

 Anonymous: I found out my husband was cheating on me with other men – then discovered I was pregnant.
 I had no choice but to flee Japan before the country’s custody laws kept me (and my son) prisoner...

-The day I found out I was pregnant in 2004 should have been one of excitement and joy, but instead all I felt was fear and nausea as the prospect of bringing a child into the situation I had found myself in.
+The day I found out I was pregnant in 2004 should have been one of excitement and joy, but instead, all I felt was fear and nausea at the prospect of bringing a child into the situation I had found myself in.

 Why?
 Well, I was living in Japan, newly married to a Japanese man who I’d recently discovered (about two weeks before taking the pregnancy test) was leading a secret life and cheating on me with men.